Devon Ash Dieback Action Plan

 Visit the Devon Hedge Group Facebook page and join the group to see photos from a visit on 13th July 2017 to see infected ash trees near Bickleigh.

-The Forum will be taking forward actions identified in the Devon Ash Dieback Action Plan, which was produced for Natural Devon to stimulate action.
+The Forum is taking forward actions identified in the Devon Ash Dieback Action Plan.
 A one page summary of key facts, impacts and actions is provided.

-Read the Devon Ash Dieback Resilience Forum Advice note on replacing ash
+Key messages from the Devon Ash Dieback Resilience Forum

 Outside heavily affected areas like Kent, Suffolk and Norfolk, Devon is leading the way nationally in the preparation of local action plans to address the threat posed by ash dieback disease.
 Our plan is being used by The Tree Council, acting on behalf of Defra, to help develop a national framework for the preparation of local plans and their delivery.